vita-epfl/I_like_trains/README.md

 ## Implementation Tasks

-As a student, you must implement two main components:
+As a student, you must implement:

-### 1. Intelligent Agent (agent.py)
+### 1. Agent (agent.py)

-You must implement an intelligent agent that controls your train.
+You must implement an agent that controls your train.
 The main method to implement in `client/agent.py` is:

 ```python
 def get_direction(self, game_width, game_height):